roycehoe/soce-technical-test-2023/README.md

 1. Upon completion, deploy the application.
 Email us the following for assessment:
    1. URL to your deployed application.
    1. URL to your public git repository.

-A repository of tools to build a fully functioning backend.
-Built by canibalizing the best parts of all previous projects.